 Duties -

 To develop, establish where so authorized, or recommend to the Board of Directors, and supervise the execution of policy regarding the investment of MASI’s working capital, funded reserves and endowment funds, within the guidelines, if any, established by the Board of Directors or the House of Delegates.
-The Finance Committee shall also regularly review MASI’s equipment needs (both operational and office) and the various methods available to finance the acquisition of any needed equipment and make a determination and recommendation of the best financing method.

 To submit the review or audit and other reports and make recommendations to the Board of Directors with regard thereto.

-To consult with the officers, committee chairs and coordinators and prepare and present a proposed budget for consideration and approval by the Board of Directors and the House of Delegates.
+To consult with the officers, committee chairs and coordinators and assist in preparation and present a proposed budget for consideration and approval by the Board of Directors and the House of Delegates.
 The officers, committee chairs and coordinators shall provide promptly such financial information (current and projected) and budget proposals as the Finance Committee may request.
 The proposed budget may contain alternatives.

-To complete and submit any state and local reports and filings.
+To ensure the completion and submission of any state and local reports and filings.

 .4 GOVERNANCE Committee